-Contribution to the environmental objectives of Peru II
+Contribution to the environmental objectives of Peru (ProAmbiente II)

-The project is being implemented with the support of GITEC Consult GmbH and works closely with research institutes in Peru, Germany and other European countries.
+The project is being implemented with the support of GITEC-IGIP Consult GmbH.

 Last revised: November 2021